TheStig294/100-more-randomats-pack-2/README.md

 Everyone gains the ability to search bodies and gets a DNA scanner.\
 \
 _ttt_randomat_dna_ - Default: 1 - Whether this randomat is enabled
+## Everyone's a little trickster

+Everyone can use traitor traps!\
+\
+_ttt_randomat_trickster_ - Default: 1 - Whether this randomat is enabled

 ## Home Run!